Carrick-on-Shannon: Sport

-St Mary's GAA Club is based in the parish of Kiltoghert.
-The club was originally founded in 1889 and re-formed in 1944.
-For 55 years, the club rented the Show Grounds on the Boyle Road.
-The Roscommon side of the town is served by Shannon Gaels GAA.The GAA pitch is called Páirc Seán Mac Diarmada.
+St Mary's GAA club is based in the parish of Kiltoghert.
+The club, which was originally founded in 1889 and re-formed in 1944, has its grounds at Pairc Naoimh Mhuire.
+The Roscommon side of the town is served by Shannon Gaels GAA.
+The home ground of Leitrim GAA, Páirc Seán Mac Diarmada, is also in Carrick-on-Shannon.

 In soccer, Carrick Town FC was founded in 1976.
 The home ground is located at the Showgrounds on the Boyle Road.

 In rugby, Carrick-on-Shannon RFC was established in 1974.

 Golf was first played in Carrick-on-Shannon in 1910.
 The townland of Ballinamoney was first the first site for a golf course.
 In 1936 Carrick-on-Shannon Golf Club moved to a site nearer the town in Lisnagot.
 In 1944 it moved to its present location in Woodbrook.

 Carrick on Shannon Rowing Club was founded in 1836 and is the oldest rowing club in Ireland as well as one of the oldest in Europe.

 The locality has hosted national and international angling competitions.